Nico2046/Kerr-newman-black-hole/README.md

 # Calculation of curvature invariants for Kerr-Newman spacetime

 The goal is to calculate the curvature invariants associate to the Kerr-Newman metric.
 To do this we use the standard tensor calculus of general relativity.
+We verify also that Kerr-Newman metric is a solution of Einstein equation in presence of electromagnetic field.
+Finally we plot the Kretschmann scalar as depending of the two parameters $Q$ the electric charge of the black hole, and $a$ the spin parameter of the black hole.

 The metric is written in Boyer-Lindquist coordinate system: $(t,r,\theta,\phi)$.
 The following change of variable could be used to reduce calculation time: $y=\cos(\theta)$.